austinemuangstubbs/Sidebar/README.md

 ## 🤝 Contributing

 We welcome contributions!
 Whether it's new system components, interview scenarios, AI improvements, or bug fixes, check out our contributing guidelines to get started.

-## 📄 License

-MIT License - see LICENSE file for details

 ## 🌟 Why Sidebar?